Karl is a longtime freelancer who's passionate about music, art, and writing.

 Warmth and air fill “Starcrash” and there’s a feeling of something reverent about it.
 The delicate starlight of this track’s glowing, shimmering sound is joined by deeper, richer bass tones and everything flows smoothly out of the aether as the track moves along.
 There are shadings of sadness here as well before the track bursts out into an energetic turn that quickly fades back into melancholy as extended washes of synth and falling rain carry the track to an end.

-Some synth-based music that I listen to is all about being fun and playful which I defintely enjoy.
+Some synth-based music that I listen to is all about being fun and playful, which I definitely enjoy.
 Dead Calm and Zero Degrees takes a different, more nuanced approach to the genre but it doesn’t lose sight of great melodies, interesting beats and the ability to paint strong sonic images through the layered interlocking of all of the musical elements that form a cohesive whole.